+- Arterial ultrasound upper extremities (CPT® 93930 or CPT® 93931) for signs and symptoms of arterial insufficiency including: - Arm or hand claudication - Bluish discoloration of the hand or fingers - Unilateral cold, painful, pulseless hand - Non-healing wound (>2 weeks with no healing or evidence of healing) or frank gangrene - For Subclavian Steal Syndrome (see Background and Supporting Information) carotid duplex (CPT® 93882) is the initial and definitive imaging study.

+If the carotid duplex is not diagnostic for reversal of flow in the ipsilateral vertebral artery, then neurological symptoms should be evaluated according to the Head Imaging guideline

-- Arterial ultrasound upper extremities (CPT[®] 93930 or CPT[®] 93931) for signs and symptoms of arterial insufficiency including: - Arm or hand claudication, cramping or fatigue of the unilateral extremity with use or with raising limb overhead that is relieved with rest and is reproducible.
-See Subclavian Steal Syndrome (CH-27) in the Chest Imaging Guidelines - Systolic blood pressure differential between arms of >15mmHg.
-See Subclavian Steal Syndrome (CH-27) in the Chest Imaging Guidelines - o Bluish discoloration of the hand or fingers - Unilateral cold, painful, pulseless hand - Non-healing wound (>2 weeks with no healing or evidence of healing) or frank gangrene - CTA Upper extremity (CPT[®] 73206) or MRA of Upper extremity (CPT[®] 73225), and/ or CTA Chest (CPT[®] 71275) or MRA Chest (CPT[®] 71555) for: - Abnormal results - Equivocal results - Pre-operative planning - For suspected Fibromuscular Dysplasia of the brachial artery, appropriate studies include: - MRA Upper extremity (CPT[®] 73225) - CTA Upper extremity (CPT[®] 73206) - Arterial Ultrasound (CPT[®] 93930 bilateral study or CPT[®] 93931 unilateral study)
+- CTA Upper extremity (CPT® 73206) or MRA of Upper extremity (CPT® 73225), and/or CTA Chest (CPT® 71275) or MRA Chest (CPT® 71555) for: - Abnormal arterial ultrasound results - Equivocal arterial ultrasound results - Pre-operative planning - For suspected Fibromuscular Dysplasia of the brachial artery, appropriate studies include: - MRA Upper extremity (CPT® 73225) - CTA Upper extremity (CPT® 73206) - Arterial Ultrasound (CPT® 93930 bilateral study or CPT® 93931 unilateral study) - For arterial thoracic outlet syndrome (see background and supporting information): - Initial imaging with CXR must be done to identify bony abnormalities and other potential causes of symptoms. - CTA Chest (CPT® 71275) (preferred study) or MRA Chest (CPT® 71555) (preferred study) or CT Chest either without or with contrast (CPT® 71250 or CPT® 71260) or MRI Chest with contrast (CPT® 71551)